 - A state can be recognized as an award recipient in no more than two categories a year (if a state has recipient-level scores in more than 2 categories, the 2 highest scored entries will be selected as the recipient in the respective categories; multi-state initiatives and the State CIO Office Special Recognition category are exceptions)

 - File name must follow the naming convention of StateAbbreviation_Category (ex.
 KY_Cybersecurity)

 - Entry must be submitted as a PDF that is no more than 7 pages

 - Page 1 | Cover Page (include state, agency, award category, project title, project dates and contact)

 - Pages 2 – 7 | Executive Summary and Project Narrative (Idea, Implementation and Impact)

-- Nominations may reference private-sector partners, but must not include logos in the document or company/product names in the submission title
+- Entries may reference private-sector partners, but must not include logos in the document or company/product names in the submission title